 The availability of clean water can open a path out of poverty and into a better, brighter future for people.

-UMR WASH Project focuses on improving the availability of clean water and sanitation to 2,500 vulnerable households located in IDP camps and host communities in the Gedo Region, Somalia.
-This program will be achieved through the rehabilitation of existing water sources, providing water treatment systems, and the provision of adequate hygiene facilities, including latrines.
-Hygiene promotion sessions will also be carried out by trained hygiene promoters to push for positive behavioral change.
+UMR WASH Project focuses on improving the availability of clean water and sanitation.
+It will benefit 2,500 vulnerable households located in IDP camps and host communities in the Gedo Region, Somalia.

 This program is going to be successful.
 It will involve the renovation of existing water sources.
 We will install water Purification systems.
 Supply of suitable hygiene facilities, which will include latrines will also be installed.
 Also, qualified hygiene promoters will carry seminars on hygiene promotion.
 This will help to encourage beneficial behavioral change.

 Somalian women and children have to walk for miles to reach clean water.
 They have to go through dangerous locations for this.
 United Mission for Relief & Development is trying to help.

 UMR is currently constructing water wells in distant regions of Somalia.
 To help the people of Somalia, we will continue our project.